alex000kim/monitoring_ml_apps_presentation/README.md

-# monitoring_ml_apps_presentation
+# Monitoring ML applications in production

-Monitoring ML applications in production
+Overview of various monitoring tools and strategies with the focus on applications using Machine Learning at their core.